-Discovery of circadian clock in mice hair reveals period of time when damage from radiotherapy can be quickly repairedMay 20th, 2013 in Medical research /
+Discovery of circadian clock in mice hair reveals period of time when damage from radiotherapy can be quickly repairedMay 20, 2013 in Medicine & Health / Medical research

 Discovering that mouse hair has a circadian clock - a 24-hour cycle of growth followed by restorative repair - researchers suspect that hair loss in humans from toxic cancer radiotherapy and chemotherapy might be minimized if these treatments are given late in the day.